ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

+## 3 August 2026
+{: #event-notifications-Aug032026}
+{: release-note}

+Recipient limit increase for custom domain email and SMTP destinations :  Each send request now supports up to 50 email recipients for custom domain email destinations and the SMTP interface.
+You can reach more recipients by splitting them across multiple requests.
+If batching does not meet your needs, you can request a higher limit.
+For more information, see [Requesting a recipient limit increase](/docs/event-notifications?topic=event-notifications-en-email-recipient-limit-increase).

 ## 29 July 2026
 {: #event-notifications-Jul292026}
 {: release-note}

 Updated webhook allowlisting IP addresses
 :  {{site.data.keyword.en_short}} webhook destinations now require additional IP addresses to be allowlisted.
 Effective August 29, 2026, you must also allowlist the global common IP addresses and region-specific public and private IP addresses.
 The existing webhook IP address ranges remain valid until end of September 2026.
 For more information, see [Allowlisting IP addresses](/docs/event-notifications?topic=event-notifications-en-destinations-webhook#en-allowlisting).

 ## 1 July 2026
 {: #event-notifications-Jul012026}